Preparation and Minimum Qualifications for a Police Officer Recruit & Lateral

 - What are the pay and benefits for a Tempe Police Officer?

 - What are the pay and seniority for lateral police officers?

 - Click here for the Tempe Police Department website

 - Click here for general information about our community of Tempe, Arizona

 How do I become a police officer and what are the minimum qualifications?
-The first step to becoming a police officer is completing the online application during application windows.
-You should first determine if you meet minimum qualifications to be certified as a police officer in Arizona by visiting the Arizona POST website and reading all of section R13-4-105 - Minimum Qualifications for Appointment.
+The first step is completing the online application during application windows.
+You can click here to view some of the Arizona POST and Tempe PD minimum qualifications.
+You should also visit the Arizona POST website and read all of section R13-4-105 - Minimum Qualifications for Appointment.
 Back to Top

 What can I do to prepare myself for the test and a career as a police officer?
 You must maintain high moral character and physical fitness.
 Applicants could work to improve their education in a variety of ways to include higher education, mastering a foreign language or attending technical schools.
 There are no preferred degree programs or job history.
 All diverse education, military and work backgrounds are welcome.
 Back to Top